iv2nl0b9v/leai_companion/README.md

 ## Overview

 LeAI Companion uses Picovoice's Porcupine wake word detection library to listen for specific keywords, allowing for hands-free activation of your AI companion.
+When activated, it uses speech recognition to understand your commands and communicates with Google's Gemini AI to provide intelligent responses.

 ## Prerequisites

 - Python 3.7 or later
 - A microphone connected to your computer
 - Picovoice Access Key (get it from [Picovoice Console](https://console.picovoice.ai/))
+- Google API Key (get it from [Google AI Studio](https://makersuite.google.com/app/apikey))

 ## Setup and Installation